c-spruit/music_dashboard/ReadMe.md

 **The Dashboard**

-Currently users can view their selection of songs via a WordCloud graphic, histograms for select features and a table listing a random sample of 20 the selected tracks.
+Currently users can view their selection of songs via a WordCloud graphic, histograms for select features and a table listing a random sample of 20 of the selected tracks.
 The dashboard has been created using Dash and is hosted using Heroku.

 **Future Features**